ernsch777/Free-Code-Camp-Test---Technical-Documentation/README.md

 1. Drew up the basic body and navbar divs and article structures.
 Need to get a source of good code technical documentation and start linking up the <p> text next.
+2. Spent a lot of time working on centering and layout options with gridbox and non grid/flex options for positioning and centering elements and content.
+I like a 2 pixel red border to help see the layouts but I might move to a less harsh option soon :) .